Controlling Biofilm Transport with Porous Metamaterials Designed with Bayesian Learning: Introduction

-In a more detailed sense, in this paper, we are combining IbM and BO to solve a focused problem: Inversely design the porous structural materials for biofilms transport and characterize the biomechanics from the optimization processes.
-By solving this problem, we hope to potentially answer the following questions: (1) What are the optimal porous microstructures that can maximize the transportability of biofilms?
+In this study, we combine IbM and BO to solve a focused problem: Inversely design the porous structural materials for biofilm transport and characterize the biomechanics from the optimization processes.
+By solving this problem, we aim to answer the following questions: (1) What are the optimal porous microstructures that can maximize the transport of biofilms?
 (2) Are the approximated design space accurate and how do we verify them?
-(3) What biomechanical mechanisms are discovered by conducting the optimization and characterizing the design space?
-We will answer these questions in the following sections.
+(3) What biomechanical mechanisms are discovered by optimizing and characterizing the design space?

-This paper is formulated as follows.
-In Section \ref{sec_method} we briefly introduce the method we used, including our computational models of biofilm physics (Section \ref{subsec_compmod}), the Bayesian optimization scheme (Section \ref{subsec_bo}), including the surrogate modeling of GPR (Section \ref{subsubsec_gpr}) and the iterative update scheme by acquisition function (Section \ref{subsubsec_acqfunc}), followed by our designed three numerical experimental formulations for different porous material in Section \ref{subsec_numexp}.
-We then showed our results in Section \ref{sec_resdis}: we discuss our optimization processes and optimal structures for different numerical experiments in Sections \ref{subsec_2dmat} \& \ref{subsec_3dmat}, verify the discovered new phenomena, and provide additional mechanistic explanations in Section \ref{subsec_biomechanics}.
-Eventually, we conclude the paper in Section \ref{sec_conclusion}.
+In Section \ref{sec_method}, we briefly introduce the methods used, including our computational models of biofilm physics (Section \ref{subsec_compmod}), the BO scheme (Section \ref{subsec_bo}), such as surrogate modeling with GPR (Section \ref{subsubsec_gpr}) and the iterative update scheme using an acquisition function (Section \ref{subsubsec_acqfunc}), followed by three numerical experiments on different porous materials in Section \ref{subsec_numexp}.
+These results are discussed in Section \ref{sec_resdis}: the optimization processes and optimal structures for the different numerical experiments in Sections \ref{subsec_2dmat} \& \ref{subsec_3dmat}, verification of the discovered new phenomena that certain porous structures stimulate the growth of biofilms, and additional mechanistic explanations in Section \ref{subsec_biomechanics}.
+We then conclude our studies in Section \ref{sec_conclusion}.